Supports of simple modules in cyclotomic Cherednik categories O: Introduction

-We would like to emphasize that we only have an explicit combinatorial recipe for a bijection for two neighboring chambers.
+We would like to emphasize that we only have a relatively explicit combinatorial recipe for a bijection between two adjacent chambers\footnote{A more explicit formula for the wall-crossing bijection was recently obtained by Jacon and Lecouvey in \cite{JL})}.
 Of course, for arbitrary chambers we can take the composition of such bijections.
 But the resulting bijection is going to be complicated.
-It does not look likely that there is an explicit combinatorial formula to compute $q(\lambda)$ in an arbitrary chamber.
+Still the Heisenberg crystal operators are computable, e.g., with a computer\footnote{A more explicit combinatorial formula for the Heisenberg crystal has been recently obtained by Gerber and Norton in \cite{GN}.}.